Stichting International NGO Safety Organisation (INSO)

 The Foundation is non-profit and all of the resources will be applied exclusively towards the objects.

 To verify this, the Foundation will maintain comprehensive electronic accounting records and supporting documents, to support and demonstrate its financial position at any time.

-Financial data and records will be routinely reviewed and verified by a layered internal financial team - including in country finance managers, HQ level finance controller and an Internal Audit department – while all income and expenditure will be independently audited on an annual basis.
+Financial data and records will be routinely reviewed and verified by a layered internal financial team - including in country finance managers, HQ level finance controller and an Internal Audit department – while all income and expenditure will be independently reviewed each fiscal year .

-The results of the independent audit will be posted publicly on this site.
+The results of the independent review will be posted publicly on this site.